flatpak/flatpak.github.io/source/developer.html.haml.markdown

   ### Hosting a repository

-  While it is relatively simple to host an flatpak repository, there are some important details to be aware of.
+  While it is relatively simple to host a flatpak repository, there are some important details to be aware of.

   archive-z2 repositories contain a single file for each file in the application.
 This means that pull operations will do a lot of HTTP requests.
 Since new requests are slow, it is important to enable HTTP keep-alive on the web server.